sebleier/django-redis-cache/README.rst

 * Keys can now be kept alive indefinitely by setting the timeout to None, e.g. `cache.set('key', 'value', timeout=None)`
-* Adds `ttl` method to the cache.  `cache.ttl(key)` will return the number of seconds before it expires or None if the key is not volitile.
+* Adds `ttl` method to the cache.  `cache.ttl(key)` will return the number of seconds before it expires or None if the key is not volatile.

 0.11.0
 ------